mrprajesh/blog/_posts/2023-12-21-how-to-install-cuda-ubuntu-22-04.md

 render_with_liquid: true
 ---

-A fresh install of the OS.
+On fresh install of the OS, I did the following to get it working.

 1. Find the CUDA driver version required for your GPU.
 I saw 535 from my (3060 RTX)[https://www.nvidia.com/download/index.aspx]
 2. Find the CUDA version that has that driver.
 I found 12.2 which matched 535 driver version `xx.x.x_535.xx.xx_linux`